osrf/gazebo_design/zmq_transport/zmq_transport.md

 ### Centralized Vs Distributed architecture

-Gazebo's current approach is based on a centralized model where a dedicated process registers the addresses of the components advertising every topic or service call.
+Gazebo's current approach is based on a centralized model where a dedicated process registers the addresses of the components that advertise and subscribe topics or service calls.
 A distributed approach does not rely on this dedicated process removing the classical single point of failure of centralized architectures.

 We are proposing a transition to a distributed architecture where all components create a peer to peer network for distributing the discovery information across the network.
 It will be important to take into consideration the performance and scalability of the distributed approach when the number of clients grow.
-Once the clients' location have been discovered, the data communication is performed by using the data delivery capabilities of ZeroMQ between the interested parties.
+Once the clients' locations have been discovered, data communication is performed by using the data delivery capabilities of ZeroMQ between the interested parties.
 The rest of clients do not participate in the data communication.

 ### Discovery

-This is the process required to know the address associated to the publisher of a topic or service call.
+This is the mechanism required to know the addresses associated to the publishers of a topic or service call.
 Centralized architectures implement this by querying the master process.
 In a distributed architecture we need a discovery process.
 ZeroMQ does not provide a discovery protocol, so we propose a custom one.

 A discovery message is composed by two main parts: header and body.